How Students Can Use AI to Summarize Notes Without Cheating (2026 Guide)

 • Anything that requires personal analysis or creativity

-The Future of AI in Student Learning
+Where AI in Student Learning Is Going Next

 Final Thoughts — Learn Smarter, Not Lazier